Recovering the Principles of Historic Christian Jurisprudence

 Friedrich Julius Stahl mapped out a conservative Christian legal philosophy harvesting the fruits of the Western legal tradition.
 His treatment makes them available to a new generation unschooled in its own inheritance.

 Stahl returns us to a broadly common-law-oriented jurisprudence integrating custom and legislation, justice and law, rights and institutions, the received historical law and the needs of the here and now, considerations of utility and God-ordained universal standards.
 He opens the door to restoring the balance between individual rights and an objective legal order which both conditions and protects those rights.
-He returns us to a jurisprudence with a better understanding of the law of nature and nature’s God, by expanding upon and consolidating the conservative principles first enunciated by Edmund Burke.
+He returns us to a jurisprudence with a better understanding of higher law by expanding upon and consolidating the conservative principles first enunciated by Edmund Burke.

 About the Iron Cross on the cover of the books: The Iron Cross was instituted in Prussia during the war for liberation against Napoleon, and was a symbol of Christian nationhood before Otto von Bismarck converted it into a symbol of German nationalism.
 The rendition presented here was the device of the Neue Preussische Zeitung, the “New Prussian Daily”, which was a conservative newspaper to which Stahl regularly contributed.
 The inscription reads “Forward with God for King and Fatherland!”
 For more on the Neue Preussische Zeitung, follow this link.

-Authority Not Majority is a biography of Stahl written to introduce the translations.
+Authority Not Majority is a biography of Stahl, which was written by way of introduction to the translations.

 Volume II: The Doctrine of Law and State on the Basis of the Christian World-View, is published in four books.